LR1130, AG10, 389, 390 Battery Equivalents and Replacement

 AG10 battery can fit the battery compartment intended for the LR44 battery, but loose contacts (if any) will prevent reliable operation.
 Also, AG10 has a lower capacity and drain currents than the LR44 battery.

-Long Story Short: If You are looking for an LR1130 battery, go for an alkaline LR1130 (or LR54, LR1131, AG10, etc.) battery from a reputable brand, just be sure that You don't stack them too much - their shelf life is 2-3 years.
+Long Story Short: If You are looking for an LR1130 battery, go for an alkaline LR1130 (or LR54, LR1131, AG10, etc.) battery from a reputable brand, just be sure that You don't stack them too much - their not too long shelf life is 2-3 years.

 Some of the most popular models include (Amazon links, the links open in the new windows):